mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

 }
 ```

 We can already see that we are repeating ourselves.
-Since we have to add new fields to both parts of the query, things are looking odd.
+Since we have to add new fields (email) to both parts of the query, things are looking a bit odd.
 Instead, we can extract out the common fields into a `fragment`, and reuse the fragment in the query, like this:

 ```
 // Request